-- In an interlocking condition - In the breaker tripping detection detection suppression
+- in a command condition - In the breaker tripping detection detection suppression

 A command condition is defined using formulas.
 Conditions that are not met cause the action to not be executed in Runtime or to initially have to be unlocked by the user.
 The user must have the corresponding Authorization level for unlocking for this.